axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## len

-Returns the number of items in an object as an integer.
-For example, the length of a string, or the number of elements in a list.
+Returns the number of items in an object as an integer: the length (number of characters) of a string, the number of elements in a list, or the number of keys in an object.

 Usage: `len(object)`